-During the lifetime of Epicurus, he had relatively few followers and they would meet at his house's garden.
-In fact, the garden in his house becomes the name in which they associated their school.
-However, evidence of his enduring philosophy in the centuries that followed are evident, as when the Apostle Paul went to Athens he encountered followers of Epicureanism, demonstrating the success of the philosophy as it began to develop.
-Nevertheless, because later thought began to confound Epicureanism with hedonism and other philosophies of pleasure seeking, many of Epicurus' ideas were frowned upon and became less acceptable.
+During Epicurus's lifetime, he had relatively few followers and met at his house's garden.
+In fact, the garden in his house becomes the name with which they associated their school.
+However, evidence of his enduring philosophy in the centuries that followed is evident, as when the Apostle Paul went to Athens, he encountered followers of Epicureanism, demonstrating the success of the philosophy as it began to develop.
+Nevertheless, because later thought began to confound Epicureanism with hedonism and other philosophies of pleasure-seeking, many of Epicurus' ideas were frowned upon and became less acceptable.
 It was only in the Renaissance that his ideas once again blossomed.

 Because Epicurus' ideas have been misunderstood, it is important to delineate the key ideas he developed and what he intended by them.
-His core ideals can be described as atomistic materialism, which held that all things are made up of atoms and that voids separated these atoms..
-Atoms themselves are made up of a few basic types, which together can be combined to make all things present in the universe.
+His core ideas can be described as atomistic materialism, which held that all things are made up of atoms.
+That voids separated these atoms..
+Atoms themselves are made up of a few basic types, which can be combined to make all things present in the universe.
 Because gods do not control pain or pleasure, and that they are likely unable to or uninterested in causing pain or pleasure to people, one should, therefore, pursue pleasure as a key goal in life.

-The Epicureans did believe in the existence of the gods, but did not see them as central to living or being happy, which made them different from many other philosophers.
-However, the danger that Epicurus realized is that this pursuit can lead to indulgence that then leads back to pain.
+The Epicureans believed in the gods' existence but did not see them as central to living or being happy, which made them different from many other philosophers.
+However, Epicurus's danger is that this pursuit can lead to indulgence that then leads back to pain.
 While satisfying oneself may seem harmless enough, it's pursuit could become an obsession that leads to pain.
-Therefore, moderation is key so that one does not become over zealous, or essentially addicted, to the pursuit of pleasure where they are unable to function and pursue a balanced life.
+Therefore, moderation is key so that one does not become overzealous, or essentially addicted, to the pursuit of pleasure where they cannot function and pursue a balanced life.

 Key Influences on Our World

-The impacts of the philosophy are many and Epicurus held a variety of thoughts that have turned out to at least have at least some truth, despite his inability to fully observe them.
+The philosophy's impacts are many, and Epicurus held various thoughts that have turned out to at least have at least some truth, despite his inability to observe them fully.
 For instance, his ideas that the universe is infinite are more realistic than philosophers who had a very narrow idea of where the universe and its extent can be found.
 He also believed no truth should be accepted as given without some form of proof, an idea that is now foundational to modern science.

 While Epicurus’ ideas in science proved to be influential to later generations and modern science, his philosophy on happiness underwent different understanding in various periods.
-Although his teachings on happiness were often conflated with later understanding of hedonism, later thinkers began to see the practicality of his philosophy on pleasure as one that avoids pain and pursues simple pleasures as it avoids indulgence.
+Although his teachings on happiness were often conflated with a later understanding of hedonism, later thinkers began to see his philosophy's practicality on pleasure as one that avoids pain and pursues simple pleasures as it avoids indulgence.
 Some impacts of this philosophy include what is now called ethical hedonism, where measured pleasure is taught and pursued as part of mental health treatment to addiction and other problems faced by patients.
-In effect, the Epicurean philosophy is still alive and well in our society and not in a way that simply advocates unbridled pursuit of pleasure.
+In effect, the Epicurean philosophy is still alive and well in our society and not in a way that advocates the unbridled pursuit of pleasure.

-Epicurus has been a misunderstood philosopher, yet his influence has been profound and can be considered one of the founders of modern philosophy.
-His ideas continue to influence our world and then longevity of his thinking shows that it held influence through many major shifts in history.
-In many respects, Epicurus was ahead of his time, as he understood life composed of basic building blocks that simply can be reconfigured to make different things.
-This, to some extent, is true, while his philosophy of avoiding harmful things and pursue simple pursuits that give pleasure, such as friendship, are sensible and many would likely agree with these ideas.
+Epicurus has been a misunderstood philosopher, yet his influence has been profound, and can be considered one of the founders of modern philosophy.
+His ideas continue to influence our world, and then the longevity of his thinking shows that it held influence through many major shifts in history.
+In many respects, Epicurus was ahead of his time, as he understood life composed of basic building blocks that can be reconfigured to make different things.
+This, to some extent, is true, while his philosophy of avoiding harmful things and pursue simple pursuits that give pleasure, such as friendship, are sensible, and many would likely agree with these ideas.

 Related DailyHistory.org Articles